 Printed Tarocchino deck from Bologna.
 The original deck had 62 cards, in the Tarocchino di Bologna the 2, 3, 4 and 5 are not used.
 57 cards are surviving.
-Conserved in the French National Library and dated to the first half of the seventeenth Century.
+Conserved in the French National Library and dated to the beginning of the 17th Century.

 Tarot de Paris

-The oldest complete (78 cards) French deck, with numbers (Marseille order) and names.
-Created by an anonymus card maker in Paris.
+The oldest complete (78 cards) French deck, with numbers (in the Marseille order) and names.
+Created by an anonymous card maker in Paris.
 Conserved in the French National Library and dated to the early 17th Century.

 Tarot de Jaqves Vievil